 Hubby Erik and I don’t often disagree on food.
-We generally like and dislike the same things.
-We sort of have a simpatico on all things comestible.
-We generally part ways only in one major way: he is far more adventurous than I am.
-In the world of bungee jumping, He would already be in free fall while I would be standing on the ledge, calculating the number of broken limbs and splattered organs he would sustain if the chord broke.
+We tend to like and dislike the same things and have a simpatico on all things on the comestible front.
+We generally part ways only because he is far more adventurous than I am.
+In the world of bungee jumping, he would already be in free fall while I would be standing on the ledge, calculating the number of broken limbs and splattered organs I would sustain if the chord broke.

 In any event, my sweet love and I parted ways on this savory Swiss chard, caper & goat cheese frittata.
-I absolutely adored it and thought he would too because of the Swiss chard, he LOVES all greens, and the goat cheese, as he is an unapologetic cheese gourmand.
+I absolutely adored it and thought he would too because of the Swiss chard (he LOVES all greens) and the goat cheese (he loves CHEESE, without needing to get too specific).

 But I will make it again.

 making swiss chard, caper & goat cheese frittata